2014 SUMMER BUG CAMP: July 14-18

 insect cuisine.
 Camp activities take place on the campus of Northern Arizona University.

-Camp leaders are members of the museum's staff and NAU graduate students.
-In 2013, for example, Lindsie Abbott, whose graduate research involves understanding the effects of climate change on local bee populations, served as the camp leader.
-Lindsie is passionate about bugs and enjoyed sharing their fascinating world with campers.
-Other museum staff and curators assist camp leaders with camp activities.
+Lindsie Abbott, whose graduate research involves understanding the effects of climate change on local bee populations, will be the 2014 camp leader.
+Lindsie is passionate about bugs and enjoys sharing their fascinating world with campers.
+Other museum staff and curators will assist Lindsie with camp activities to ensure that a minimum of two adults accompany campers.
 All of the faculty and staff working with campers have undergone a background check by the university.

 Day 1: Interact with live bugs from the insect zoo.
 Campers are taught how to care for insect pets.